College for Women | School of Humanities, Arts, and Sciences

-In addition to traditional art studios, St. Kate’s has a photography and state-of-the-art computer lab, and the Visual Resources Library has more than 30,000 images and access to ArtStor, a global, digital image bank.
+In addition to traditional art studios on our St. Paul, Minnesota campus, St. Kate’s has a photography and state-of-the-art computer lab, and the Visual Resources Library has more than 30,000 images and access to ArtStor, a global, digital image bank.

 When you major in art history degree at St. Kate's, you will develop creative thinking skills, observational aptitude, and the ability to look at issues from multiple perspectives.
 These skills will prepare you for a variety of careers in art and art history, including: